linagora/linshare/documentation/EN/epics/drive/README.md

 * to group some workgroups together, like workgroups were belonging to the same team or project.
 * to avoid workgroup membership redefintion each time you are creating a new workgroup.

-Of course, we also want to keep to pisiblity to create standalone workgroups, with the requirement to be part of a Drive.
+Of course, we also want to have the possiblity to create standalone workgroups, with the requirement of being part of a Drive.

 [Back to Summary](#summary)